CA Legislators Pass Warrant Requirement For Phone Searches, Gut Transparency Stipulations To Appease Law Enforcement

-from the privacy-is-so-20th-century dept
+from the for-some-reason,-a-law-is-needed-to-force-4th-Amendment-compliance dept

 The California Senate has passed a bill that creates a warrant requirement for searches of cellphones, tablets and electronic devices.
 This would be slightly different than the recent Supreme Court decision, which only creates a warrant requirement for searches incident to arrest.
 In terms of this legislation, the proposed law would forbid warrantless access to personal electronic devices (whether or not "incident to arrest"), as well as data stored at third-parties but accessible through these devices. (via Boing Boing)

 The state Senate on Wednesday approved a bill that would require law enforcement in California to obtain a search warrant or wiretap order before searching a person’s smartphone, laptop or other electronic device or accessing information stored on remote servers.Good news for California residents, most of whom routinely abduct and abuse children -- at least according to those opposed to the legislation.

 The bill, by Sen. Mark Leno (D-San Francisco), also would protect locational information stored on smartphones and other devices unless police officers show probable cause to a judge.